oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hostpipes/README.md

    >  cmake .. -DFPGA_DEVICE=<FPGA device family or FPGA part number>
    >  ```
    >
-   > This tutorial only uses the IP Authoring flow and does not support targeting an explicit FPGA board variant and BSP.
+   > This tutorial only uses the SYCL HLS flow and does not support targeting an explicit FPGA board variant and BSP.

 3. Compile the design.
 (The provided targets match the recommended development flow.)